Home > Shop > Payment Products > Bullet-proof windows

 EN 1063 glazing classes: BR1 to BR7

-Below is a practical overview of the BR classes to help define the right protection level.
-The final specification should always be confirmed at project level, because glazing build-ups and integration details depend on the installation.
+Below is a practical overview of the BR classes.
+Final specification should always be confirmed at project level, as glazing build-ups and system integration depend on the installation.

 BR1